JanneMattila/www/docs/_posts/2024/04/2024-04-22-utilizing-key-vault-in-aks.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/22/utilizing-key-vault-in-aks/scenario1-watch2.png" %}

 It takes at maximum the `rotation-poll-interval` time to update the secret in the pod.
-So, you should get that value reflected in less than 2 minutes (which is the default rotation poll interval).
+So, you should get that value reflected in less than 2-minute (which is the default rotation poll interval).

 You can also see this from the Key Vault audit logs: